eBay/xcelite/README.md

 SheetReader<User> reader = sheet.getBeanReader(User.class);
 reader.addRowPostProcessor(new UserPostRowProcessor());
 ```
 Note that you can register as many row post processor as you like.
-They will be executed in registration order.
+They will be executed in ordered manner.

 ### Utils
 #### XceliteDiff